sagemath/sage/src/doc/en/developer/workflows.rst

     [alice@localhost sage]$ git merge develop
     ....

-If there was no upstream changes conflicting with the changes you made locally, this merge operation will finish cleanly.
+If there was no upstream change conflicting with the changes you made locally, this merge operation will finish cleanly.
 Otherwise, you are in *merge conflict*.
 This rarely happens since Git is smart in merging changes.
 However, once merge conflict occurs, you have to manually resolve the conflicts.
 The